stew675/standup5x5/README.md

-Thank you to Matt Parker for making the problem public, and all the intelligent and robust discussion of solutions in the Youtube comments, and a big thank you to Sylvester Hesp for his approach to the set skipping issue.
+Thank you to Matt Parker for making the problem public, and all the intelligent and robust discussion of solutions in the Youtube comments, and a big thank you to Sylvester Hesp for his approach to the set skipping issue, and to Landon Kryger for his insightful algorithm improvements!